Beas River: Present course

 The river rises 4361 m above sea-level on the southern face of Rohtang Pass in Kullu.
 It traverses the Mandi District and enters the Kangra District at Sandhol, 590 m above sea-level.
 During its lower course the Beas is crossed by numerous ferries, many of which consist of inflated skins (darais).
 Near Reh in Kangra District it divides into three channels, which reunite after passing Mirthal, 300 m above sea-level.
 On meeting the Sivalik Hills in Mukerian, the river sweeps sharply northward, forming the boundary with Kangra District.
-Then bending round the base of the Sivalik Hills, it takes the southerly direction, separating the districts of Gurdaspur and Hoshiapur.
+Then, bending round the base of the Sivalik Hills, it takes the southerly direction, separating the districts of Gurdaspur and Hoshiapur.
 After touching the Jalandhar district for a short distance, the river forms the boundary between Amritsar and Kapurthala.
 Finally the Beas joins the river Sutlej at the south-western boundary of Kapurthala district of Punjab after a total course of 470 km.
 The chief tributaries are Bain, Banganga, Luni and Uhal.

 The Sutlej continues into Pakistani Punjab and joins the Chenab River at Uch near Bahawalpur to form the Panjnad River; the latter in turn joins the Indus River at Mithankot.

 The water of the Beas river is allocated to India under the terms of the Indus Waters Treaty between India and Pakistan.
 The mean annual flow is 14.203 million acre feet (MAF).

 Historical course

-Historically, the Beas River flowed from its present-day junction with the Sutlej to Lahore and Montgomery districts, after which it joined the Chenab near Shujabad before the Chenab turns westward.
+Historically, the Beas River has flowed from its present-day junction with the Sutlej to Lahore and Montgomery districts, after which it joined with the Chenab near Shujabad before the Chenab turns westward.
 By 1245, the Beas river occupied the former bed of the Chenab river that passed by Dipalpur.
-The Beas River formerly used to run from Kasur to Chunian and then Shergarh in Okara.
+The Beas River used to run from Kasur to Chunian and then Shergarh in Okara.
 The old Beas river flowed south of the site of Harappa.
 The flow of the Beas river, which ran through the high-bar of the Bari Doab, shifted between 1750 and 1800, with it being captured by the Sutlej river, after many previous changes to its flow throughout the preceding centuries.